datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop1.md

 ## 2.2 Get Started Code Example

-On the left panel, right click on the root folder > New Folder and name it 'wheelchair'.
+On the left panel, right-click on the root folder "wheelchair-design-platform" > New Folder and name it 'wheelchair'.

 Copy the file examples > raspberrypi > get_started.py
 in your 'wheelchair' folder.